- Giving Options

 Publicly traded securities may be transferred electronically from a brokerage account to Stanford.
 Please consult information on appreciated securities transfers here.
 To ensure that your gift is properly credited, if your gift is to establish or add to a life income gift, please contact us before you make the gift.

 Real estate can be given outright, through an estate or to fund some life income gifts such as the charitable remainder unitrust.
 Another option is to give Stanford a remainder interest in your home while retaining the right to live in it for the rest of your life.
 You receive a current income tax charitable deduction for a portion of the property’s value.
+Read about giving a gift of real estate for more information.

 Retirement Plan Gifts